Mark 54 lightweight torpedo: Development

 The Mk 54 was created by combining the homing portion of the Mk 50 and the warhead and propulsion sections of the Mk 46, improved for better performance in shallow water, and with the addition of commercial off-the-shelf (COTS) technology to further reduce costs.
 It shares much of the software and computer hardware of the Mk 48 ADCAP heavy torpedo, based on a custom PowerPC 603e microprocessor.
 Developmental testing began in July 1999, and a successful critical design review was completed in November 1999.

 In April 2003, Raytheon was awarded a sole source contract for the production of the Mk 54.
 Full rate production began in October 2004.
 In March 2010 the United States Fifth Fleet requested improvements in the Mk 54's performance against diesel-electric submarines via an Urgent Operational Need Statement (UONS).
 This led to a software Block Upgrade (BUG) program which began testing in August 2011 and which continues, having been criticized by the Director, Operational Test and Evaluation (DOT&E) for using unrealistic proxies for threat submarines.

 The Mk 54 can be fired from surface ships via the Mark 32 surface vessel torpedo tubes or the vertical launch anti-submarine rocket (VL-ASROC) systems, and also from most ASW aircraft, although they are slightly different lengths and weights.
 The P-8 Poseidon uses the High-Altitude Anti-Submarine Warfare Weapons Capability (HAAWC) GPS-guided glide kit to drop torpedoes from high altitude.

 The FY14 DOT&E report assessed the Mk 54 (BUG) torpedo as not operationally effective in its intended role: "During operationally challenging and realistic scenarios, the Mk 54 (BUG) demonstrated below threshold performance and exhibited many of the same failure mechanisms observed during the FY 2004 initial operational testing".
 Shortfalls were also identified with the employing platforms’ tactics and tactical documentation, and interoperability problems with some platform fire control systems.

-As of 2015, a new version to be designated Mk 54 Mod 1 is in development.
-It is intended to enter operational testing and evaluation in 2017.
+A new version designated Mk 54 Mod 1 Increment 1 was fielded in 2021.
+As of 2022, the Navy intended to begin operational tests of versions Mod 1 Increment 2 and Mod 2 in 2026 and 2027, respectively.
+Mod 1 contains updates to sonar and computing hardware, and is replacing Mod 0 in existing inventories.